 Desire positive attention but can’t ask for it, empty, fearful, frustrated, guilty, hopeless, hurt, inadequate, lonely, self-hating.

 Shows shame via addictions, rage, procrastination.
 Feel left out of family & like a misfit

 COST TO SELF

-• Not allowed to be successful, respected, admired.
-Unaware of emotions other than rage.
-Denies self legitimate opportunities, accomplishments & success or the ability to connect with others in a genuine way, can’t live peacefully
+• Not allowed to be admired, respected, successful.
+Denies self legitimate opportunities, accomplishments & success or the ability to connect with others in a genuine way.
+Unaware of emotions other than rage, & can’t live peacefully.

-• DANGER: If addict is confronted while this child still lives at home, Scapegoat is likely to try suicide in order to shift the focus away from the sufferer
+• DANGER: If family’s addict is confronted (by Intervention) while this child still lives at home, Scapegoat is likely to try suicide in order to shift the focus away from the sufferer

 PARENTS can HELP SCAPEGOAT CHILD

 To: Disengage the child from the power struggles, express anger safely, have an outlet for their sensitivity & generosity